Skip to content

 Deal flow stages, not sales pipeline.
 The stages of a PE transaction (initial outreach, preliminary screening, management meeting, LOI, due diligence, close) need to reflect how firms actually work.

 Network intelligence.
 Who introduced you to this target?
 Which bankers drive the most flow?
 Good PE CRMs surface these connections rather than burying them.
+A referral source who sent three deals last year should be visibly more valuable than one who sent none, and the CRM should tell you that without you doing the math by hand.

 AI-assisted workflows.
 Firms winning on origination in 2026 are using AI to extract insights from calls and meetings, draft outreach, and flag deals going cold.
 They are not doing it with more headcount.

 Low admin overhead.
 A CRM only works if everyone uses it.
 That means fast, opinionated, and built around how deal teams actually work.
+If it takes a full-time administrator to keep the system usable, the system has already failed the team it is supposed to serve.

 Top CRM Options for Private Equity Firms (2026)